digitalrebar/provision/doc/arch/data.rst

 :ref:`rs_model_template` provides a helper function to generate these for restricted machine access in the discovery and post-install process.

+The User Object is usually created with an unset password.
+This allows for the User have no access but still access the system through constructed tokens.
+The :ref:`rs_cli` has commands to set the password for a user.

-More on access tokens and an control in :ref:`rs_operation`.
+More on access tokens, user creation,  and an control in :ref:`rs_operation`.

 .. index::
   pair: Model; Prefs